GSto/digital-garden/notes/evergreen notes.md

 Offloading some of the work into a data store we can trust helps you combat the [[Zeigarnik effect]]: the stress caused by holding unclosed loops in our short-term memory.

 ## Increasing the value of an evergreen note

-- **Include a further reading or appendix section** This gives the reader additional resources to research the work further
+- **Ask interesting questions** - Add notes to questions, as prompts for your future self to investigate
 - **[[progressive summarization]]**
-- **deep linking.** Add links throughout the note: to other notes, other works, and external resources.
+- **Deep linking.** Add links throughout the note: to other notes, other works, and external resources.
-- **add media** - images, YouTube videos, Twitter threads, code samples, etc. all add to the richness of the note.
+- **Add media** - images, YouTube videos, Twitter threads, code samples, etc. all add to the richness of the note.
-- **proofreading** - make sure you've removed all grammatical errors and typos.
+- **Proofreading** - make sure you've removed all grammatical errors and typos.
+- **Formatting** Many notes imported from Roam are all bullet points.
+You can make them easier to read by converting them into paragraphs and adding section headings to increase readability.
 - **more [[research]]** - Ask more questions, explore, and come back with answers.

 ## Expanding on a note
-These techniques can be used for expanding a note or developing a note to an essay or other writing project.
+These techniques can be used for expanding a note or developing a note into an essay or other writing project.

+### Converting an idea to a generator
+At Ribbonfarm, they called this idea a 'daemon' or a 'generator.
+Examples included:

+- A "thing" begging to be named
+- A counterexample or contradiction
+- A simple banal question or 2x2
+- weirdness or narrative leak

+Can you take your idea and convert it into one of these?
+Could also be a source of new notes.

 ### Sections you can add
 - Resources / Further reading